fsimphy/canteenmenu/README.md

 ---------------------------------------------------------------------------------------------

-canteenmenu is a tool which lets you fetch the menu of the canteen of the University of Regensburg and out it as JSON.
+canteenmenu is a tool which lets you fetch the menu of the canteen of the University of Regensburg and output it as JSON.

 Usage
 -----